Wall Tiling Cost

 Marble wall tiles

 Marble can be quite hard to maintain and can also be very easily scratched.
-The price tag may be something that can have a negative connotation as the price is effectively more than other tiles.
+The price tag may be something that can have a negative connotation, as the price is effectively more than other tiles.

-Hiring Contractors to Tile a Wall Checklist
+Checklist: Hiring a Tradesperson to Tile a Wall

 When looking for a professional, it is important that you get the right person for the job.